 Telecom Italia could seek renegotiation of DAZN deal - sources

-MILAN, Nov 16 (Reuters) - Telecom Italia (TIM) TLIT.MI could seek the renegotiation of a 1 billion euro ($1.14 billion) deal with streaming service DAZN to distribute sport content after the phone group reported lower than expected results, two sources familiar with the matter said on Wednesday.
+MILAN, Nov 16 (Reuters) - Telecom Italia (TIM) TLIT.MI could seek to renegotiate a 1 billion euro ($1.1 billion) deal with streaming service DAZN to distribute Italy's Serie A soccer matches after the phone group posted lower than expected results, two sources familiar with the matter said.

 ($1 = 0.8794 euros)